the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 (er-activism-env-impact-hardware-efficiency)=
 #### Improve hardware efficiency

-In some cases it is possible to run hardware in more energy efficient modes.
-One relevant example is the ARCHER2 national high performance computer service in the UK where three different CPU frequencies can be selected at run time.
-A 2022 study investigated the performance / power use trade off and discovered the power usage could often be reduced without noticeable alteration in the run time of most applications.
-As a consequence the service reduced the default frequency and updated the user-facing documentation in this area (see Turner, 2022).
+In some cases it is possible to run hardware in more energy-efficient modes.
+One relevant example is the ARCHER2 national high-performance computer service in the UK where three different CPU frequencies can be selected at run time.
+A 2022 study investigated the performance / power use trade off and discovered the power usage could often be reduced without noticeable alteration in the run time of most applications, by changing the CPU frequency to a different value from the three possibilities.
+As a consequence the service reduced the default CPU frequency and updated the user-facing documentation in this area (see Turner, 2022).

 For the Summit supercomputer it is known that about 63.8% of the power is consumed by GPUs {cite:ps}`Stachowski2020autotuning`.